CodepediaOrg/codepediaorg.github.io/_posts/2018-01-17-how-to-get-latest-entries-from-mongodb-with-mongoose.md

 I think the code is self explanatory
 ```
 /**
- * Returns the codingmarks added recently.
+ * Returns the bookmarks added recently.
  *
  * The since query parameter is a timestamp which specifies the date since we want to look forward to present time.
  * If this parameter is present it has priority.
 If it is not present, we might specify the number of days to look back via